puristajs/purista/website/src/handbook/0_concept.md

 There are some "It is recommended, to ...".
 But there are only a few "You must...".

 Also there is a wild mix of adaptions from known things like microservices, domain driven development, functional programming, event patterns, messaging systems.
-So anybody with some fundamental experiences, will get the "ah I know this is like..." effect.
+So, anybody with some fundamental experiences, will get the "ah, I know this, it's like..." effect.
 No rocket science at all - but hopefully it rocks your next project 🚀.

 ### Predictable behavior